 - Spanish moss

-- something to cut the dowel rod if necessary
+- Something to cut the dowel rod like a hand saw, if necessary

-Since the pumpkins I had didn’t need to be carved in any way, I started by filling a planter with styrofoam and sand.
-The styrofoam kept it from being ridiculously heavy.
+Since the pumpkins I had didn’t need to be carved in any way, I started by filling a planter with Styrofoam and sand.
+The Styrofoam kept it from being ridiculously heavy.
 I added spanish moss around the base and inserted the dowel rod all the way to the bottom of the planter.
-For the first one, I didn’t cut the dowel rod yet until I knew what would be too long.

 Each pumpkin head had a hole drilled through the top and bottom.
 That is, except for the pumpkin I planned on putting on top.
-I only drilled the bottom hole for that one.
+You only need to drill the bottom hole for that one.

 I firmly pushed the pumpkins onto the stake and judged how much excess length to trim off the dowel rod.
-I pulled the whole sculpture out and cut the excess dowel rod off the bottom end with a regular hand saw.
+The dowel rods are pretty easy to cut with a handsaw or other cutting tool.